 Why cruise Panama Canal

-If you’re looking to immerse yourself in some of most biodiverse countries in the world or surround yourself with vibrant culture, stunning scenery and exotic foods, look no further than the Panama Canal.
-Cruising this region allows visitors to marvel at the unspoilt scenery of an array of countries, each with their own distinct character and vivid history.
+If you’re looking to immerse yourself in some of the most biodiverse countries in the world or surround yourself with vibrant culture, stunning scenery and exotic foods, look no further than the Panama Canal.
+Cruising the Panama Canal allows visitors to marvel at the unspoilt scenery of an array of countries, each with their own distinct character and vivid history.
 The principal cruise lines also offer cruisers the unique opportunity to combine the west and east coasts of Central and South America, connected by the impressive Panama Canal itself.

-Funky Panama is one of central America’s coolest countries to be seen on a Panama Canal cruise.
-Rough and ready Panama City has a distinct cosmopolitan vibe.
+Funky Panama is one of Central America’s coolest countries to be seen on a Panama Canal cruise.
+Rough and ready Panama City has a distinctly cosmopolitan vibe.
 Skyscrapers punctured the blue skies above the city, while nestled at their base is the retro, hippy town of Casco Viejo.
 The large Panama Canal is also one of the country’s projects of national pride, as it has increased access around the area for cruise ships.
-Bordering the biodiverse Costa Rica, Panama shares much of the wildlife possessed by its species-rich neighbour with its local residents including the brown-throated sloth, the blue-footed booby and the Panamanian night monkey.
+Bordering biodiverse Costa Rica, Panama shares much of the wildlife possessed by its species-rich neighbour with its local residents including the brown-throated sloth, the blue-footed booby and the Panamanian night monkey.

 Colombia has an ill-deserved reputation for being a dangerous country riddled with drug gangs and paramilitary groups.
 Although the country has struggled with crime and violence in the past, Colombia has come a long way with areas such as Cartagena, Bogotá and Médellin slowly transforming into trendy, attractive tourist destinations to be visited on a Panama Canal cruise.
 The grand capital city of Bogotá is the third highest in the world, affording it the nickname ‘The Lady of the Shining Mountain’.
 Mexico’s varying landscapes show off coffee-covered, dense green hilltops in areas such as Zona Cafetera, as well as snow-capped peaks and unique vegetation in the páramo, meaning high mountain plains.
-The immaculately maintained old city of Cartagena looks like old-fashioned film set with its elegant streets that drip with antiquity, a must-see on a cruise through the Panama Canal.
+The immaculately maintained old city of Cartagena looks like an old-fashioned film set with its elegant streets that drip with antiquity, a must-see on a cruise through the Panama Canal.

 Stepping onto the shores of Mexico from a Panama Canal cruise is like entering another world of steaming jungles, feisty cities, exquisite landscapes and mouth-watering cuisine.
 Surrounded by the Pacific Ocean, the Gulf of Mexico and the Caribbean Sea, Mexico is an ideal location for cruising.
 The climate is so diverse that in some areas you will find swathes of tropical jungles, while in others there exist only dry deserts dotted with cactus.
 Oaxaca entices tourists with its bright upland light and its nearby mountain cloud forests, while Mexico City is the beating heart of the country’s lively culture.
-If that weren’t enough, Mexico is also home to the some of the world’s most exquisite archaeological sites, such as the Maya temples of Palenque and the mesmerising Pyramids of Teotihuacán.
+If that weren’t enough, Mexico is also home to some of the world’s most exquisite archaeological sites, such as the Maya temples of Palenque and the mesmerising Pyramids of Teotihuacán.
 There's something for everyone in Mexico on a cruise through the Panama Canal.

 Bordered by Costa Rica and Honduras, Nicaragua is teeming with gorgeous beaches, towering mountains and idyllic colonial towns.
 As one of the lesser developed countries in the region, much of Nicaragua’s natural landscapes and forestry remain unspoiled.
-In the well-trodden areas of the country, travellers have the opportunity to dive in underwater caves, tiptoe along the craters of volcanoes and stroll through the meticulously preserved colonial towns of Granada and Léon.
+In the well-trodden areas of the country, travellers have the opportunity to dive into underwater caves, tiptoe along the craters of volcanoes and stroll through the meticulously preserved colonial towns of Granada and Léon.
 By venturing further away from the port of their Panama Canal cruise into the more remote areas, visitors will find that Nicaragua also has many hidden gems in the form of precious pre-Columbian ruins and sultry wetlands crawling with majestic wildlife.

-Docking in Aruba, you’ll find this fun-filled little island has a distinct Caribbean feel to it in colour and sound.
+Docking in Aruba, you’ll find this fun-filled little island has a distinctly Caribbean feel to it in colour and sound.
 However, the country is still a constituent of the Kingdom of the Netherlands and therefore Dutch colonial influence is also reflected in its towns.
 Aruba is outlined by glamorous white beaches, where water sports such as windsurfing and kiteboarding are always on offer for travellers on Panama Canal cruises.
 For keen snorkelers, Aruba’s crystal-clear waters are also home to scores of fabulous fish, as well as a shipwreck or two.
 Make sure to take part in these fun activities on your next cruise through the Panama Canal.

 Experience wildlife like nowhere else

 Both Costa Rica and Panama are overflowing with fabulous wildlife that you are unlikely to see anywhere else, so make sure to capitalize on your Panama Canal cruise.
 In Costa Rica, there are 200 species of mammal including spider monkeys, capuchins, jaguars, tapir and the famous Costa Rican sloth.
-There are a number of sanctuaries across Costa Rica, such as Tortugeuro National Park and Manuel Antonio National Park, where you can spot a multitude of mammals, birds, insects and reptiles.
-Just across the border in Panama you’ll also find jaguars, pumas, ocelots, whales and sharks.
-The Summit Botanical Gardens and Zoo and the Gatún Lake are just a couple of the hotspots where these exotic animals can be found on your cruise through the Panama Canal.
+There are a number of sanctuaries across Costa Rica, such as Tortuguero National Park and Manuel Antonio National Park, where you can spot a multitude of mammals, birds, insects and reptiles.
+Just across the border in Panama, you’ll also find jaguars, pumas, ocelots, whales and sharks.
+The Summit Botanical Gardens and Zoo and Gatún Lake are just a couple of the hotspots where these exotic animals can be found on your cruise through the Panama Canal.

 Visit different plantations

-Many of the countries along the Panama Canal produce coffee, cocoa and different forms of alcohol in various plantations.
+Many of the countries along the Panama Canal produce coffee, cocoa and different forms of alcohol on various plantations.
 Soconusco is the birthplace of some of the best chocolate in the world, while at Espiritu Santo in Costa Rica visitors can tour the 640-acre Arabica coffee plantation.
-Join an excursion from Puerto Corinto up to San Cristóbal Coffee Farm or make your way to the Rum Distillery of Flor de Cana to sample local flavours of your favourite drinks.
-Aruba prides itself on its production of aloe and visitors are encouraged to go on Aloe Museum Factory Tours in Oranjestad.
+Join an excursion from Puerto Corinto up to San Cristóbal Coffee Farm or make your way to the Rum Distillery of Flor de Cana to sample the local flavours of your favourite drinks.
+Aruba prides itself on its production of aloe and visitors from Panama Canal cruises are encouraged to go on Aloe Museum Factory Tours in Oranjestad.

 Eat like a local

-From empanadas to guacamole, central American cuisine is a rollercoaster for the tastebuds.
-Try Guatemala’s tapada, a seafood soup served with green plantain slices or start your day of cruising with the traditional Costa Rican breakfast of gallo pinto, a meal of rice and beans seasoned with different spices, coriander and onions.
-Also on the menu in Costa Rica is grilled fish, corn meal and garlic wrapped in banana leaf (tamal) and tortillas.
+From empanadas to guacamole, Central American cuisine is a rollercoaster for the tastebuds.
+Try Guatemala’s tapada, a seafood soup served with green plantain slices or start your day of cruising the Panama Canal with the traditional Costa Rican breakfast of gallo pinto, a meal of rice and beans seasoned with different spices, coriander and onions.
+Also on the menu in Costa Rica is grilled fish, cornmeal and garlic wrapped in banana leaf (tamal) and tortillas.
 In Mexico, you’ll find enchiladas, tacos and tamales, while in Panama you will be able to feast on Sancocho, a hearty chicken soup and Carimañolas, stuffed yuca fritters!